KasperskyLab/Kaspresso/README.md

 Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://kasperskylab.github.io/Kaspresso/Home/Contribution_guide/)).

 ## License
+© 2026 AO Kaspersky Lab.
+All Rights Reserved.
-Kaspresso is available under the [Apache License, Version 2.0](https://github.com/KasperskyLab/Kaspresso/blob/master/LICENSE).
+Kaspresso is available under the [Apache License, Version 2.0](https://github.com/KasperskyLab/Kaspresso/blob/master/LICENSE.txt).

 <details>